Puhinui Creek

 The Puhinui Creek, also known as the Puhinui Stream or Te Puhinui, is a major stream in South Auckland, in the Auckland Region of New Zealand's North Island.
-It flows westwards from Totara Park through Manukau, then southwest at Wiri to the Manukau Harbour.
+It flows westwards from Totara Park through Manukau, then southwest at Wiri to the Manukau Harbour, Clendon Park.

 Description

 The stream begins in Totara Park, a nature reserve in South Auckland east of Manukau.
 The stream flows south towards the Auckland Botanic Gardens, then changes course, flowing west and north-west through Manurewa, Wiri and Manukau.
-At Wiri, the stream changes course again, flowing south-south west to the Puhinui Reserve and out into the Manukau Harbour.
+At Wiri, the stream changes course again, flowing south-south west to the Puhinui Reserve and out into the Manukau Harbour, and Clendon Park.
 The stream is approximately 12 kilometres long, and the catchment covers approximately 2,964 hectares.